 Cheryl A.K.
-Fraine joined PMKC in December 2015.
+Fraine joined PMK in December 2015.
 She represents clients encountering construction, business, real estate, and community association governance disputes.
 She is a member of the Hawaii State Bar Association.

 Cheryl previously worked as a law clerk for Oahu First Circuit Court Judge Karl K. Sakamoto, where she oversaw a variety of civil matters, conducted research, and drafted legal briefs.

 She has also served as a tutor at the university’s Learning Assistance Center and as a judicial clerk volunteer with Judge Sakamoto.
 A dance, opera and theater enthusiast, she volunteers at Diamond Head Theatre.
 She is fluent in German and Swiss, and attended Sacred Hearts Academy on Oahu.